serenae-fansubs/mpv-webm/README.md

 **NOTE: This is a slightly improved fork of [ekisu/mpv-webm](https://github.com/ekisu/mpv-webm).**

+Tweaked defaults and added better support for VP9.

+Also added a feature where the encoder can automatically try over and over again to reach your target filesize.

 # mpv-webm
 Simple WebM maker for [mpv][mpv], with no external dependencies.